yassermb/yassermb.github.io/_pages/about.md

   - /about.html
 ---

-I am an Associate Professor at [Université Paris Cité](https://u-paris.fr/en/universite-paris-cite/) and a researcher in the [BIGR laboratory](https://u-paris.fr/sdv/biologie-integree-du-globule-rouge/) within the DSIMB team (Biologie Intégrée du Globule Rouge et de l’Erythropoïèse, UMR S 1134).
-My research lies at the intersection of **computational biology** and **deep learning**, with a particular focus on the development of computational approaches for proteins and their interactions, the analysis of mutation effects on protein structure and function, and the design of antibodies and nanobodies.
+I am an Associate Professor at [Université Paris Cité](https://u-paris.fr/) and a researcher within the [DSIMB](https://www.dsimb.inserm.fr/) team (BIGR, Inserm, UMR S-1134).
+My research is at the intersection of computational biology and deep learning, with a particular focus on the development of computational approaches for proteins and their interactions, the analysis of mutation effects on protein structure and function, and the design of antibodies and nanobodies.

-I teach at both undergraduate and graduate levels in **Life Sciences** and **Bioinformatics**, including courses in mathematical modeling in biology, biostatistics and data analysis, biological simulation, machine and deep learning, and structural bioinformatics.
+I teach at both undergraduate and graduate levels in Life Sciences and Bioinformatics, including courses in mathematical modeling in biology, biostatistics and data analysis, biological simulation, machine and deep learning, and structural bioinformatics.